309thEDDGE/weave/README.md

 parent uuids, basket type, label, address and storage type.
 An index is created by passing an Index object as the first argument to the Pantry constructor.

-Weave supports a Pandas and SQLlite implementation for the index backend.
+Weave supports a Pandas, SQLite, and MS SQL Server implementation for the index backend.
 Example code to create this index:
 ```python
 from weave.pantry import Pantry